julianocosta89/otel-lab/lab/src/forecast/README.md

     }
     ```

-    > Currently there are two proposals for donating a compile-time instrumentation
+    > Currently, there are two proposals for donating compile-time instrumentation for Go:
-    for golang.
     - [Alibaba proposal](https://github.com/open-telemetry/community/issues/2344)
     - [Datadog proposal](https://github.com/open-telemetry/community/issues/2497)

-    The maintainers from both projects are working together to bring the best of both
+    The maintainers from both projects are working together to combine the best aspects of both
-    proposals together and ship it to the OpenTelemetry community.
+    proposals and deliver them to the OpenTelemetry community.

-    This will improve the experience and reduce all the boilerplate code required to
+    This will improve the experience and reduce the boilerplate code required to set up OTel in Go.
-    setup OTel in Golang.

-1. With the OTel SDK setup configured, let's navigate to [main.go](main.go) and
+1. With the OTel SDK setup configured, navigate to [main.go](main.go) and
 import all required dependencies:

     ```golang